jisazaTappsi/shatter/README.md

         $ python -m unittest test_sample
         first, to solve the riddle :)

-3. So, run tes with:
+3. So, run test with:
    `$ python -m unittest test_sample`

         Solved and tested and_function_3_variables